 Since the weather in Quebec can be rather temperamental, especially this time of year, it's hard to predict exactly when the leaves start to change color and when they'll begin to brown and fall.
 Fortunately, local botanists and nature enthusiasts track and report the fall foliage levels across the region each year, so you can see weekly updates about which areas are experiencing peak colors.

-The Greater Montreal Area tends to peak the latest, so expect leaf-peeping season to reach its colored apex in the city around early and mid-October whereas regions such as the Laurentians and the Eastern Townships usually get a head start on their peak seasons in mid to late September.
+The Greater Montreal Area tends to peak the latest, with the leaf-peeping season reaching its colored apex in the city around early and mid-October.
+On the other hand, colors in northern and eastern regions like the Laurentians have usually peaked around mid to late September.

 The province's largest and most popular city with tourists provides plenty of fall foliage opportunities without having to leave the city limits.
 Montreal is a scenic destination year-round, but the bright colors that take over in the autumn make it an especially appealing time.
 Mount Royal Park always makes the lists of top things to do in Montreal, but around the end of September when the trees turn bright red and orange, there are few better places to be in the city.

 The Montreal Botanical Garden isn't one of the free options to see fall foliage, but the admission price includes much more than just autumn leaves.
 Visitors can also see tarantulas and other creatures in the Insectarium, enjoy a cup of tea in the Japanese Gardens, or take a romantic stroll through the rose gardens.
 Fall is also the time to enjoy the highly-anticipated Gardens of Light annual festival.